 Open the 'Schematic Editor'.
 Click

-OK if you see the following dialog box:
+OK if you see the following dialog box (with the recommended option selected):

 Your goal is to replicate the KiCad schematic shown below:

-The first thing we want to do in the schematic is add the op-amp:
+The first thing we want to do in the schematic is add the op-amp.
+Press the 'a' hotkey to add a symbol, click anywhere to place a symbol, press 'Esc' to stop adding symbols.

 Interested in why the op-amps come as these separate units of one part?
 Take a look at page 18 of the LMC6482's datasheet to get some idea of why the component would be set up this way.